-What a home battery actually does
+What a home battery does

 Both approaches work.
 But the numbers are significantly better when solar panels are part of the system.